Friends of Ngong Road

 Eric

-• Eric joined the program in 2007 and was sponsored by Keith and Kathleen Kale.
+Eric joined the program in 2007 and was sponsored by Keith and Kathleen Kale.
 Since a young age, Eric has been a focused, dedicated student and has wanted to make his family proud.
-However, to get to where he is today hasn’t been easy.
+However, getting to where he is today hasn’t been easy.

 Eric attended G.S.U Primary School, one of our past partner primary schools, St. Joseph’s High School, and then graduated from Kenyatta University with a Degree in purchasing.